molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 };
 ```

-This type contract ensures that the fake looks exactly the same as the original.
-This is important because it prevents the fake and therefore the whole test to get out of sync with the original.
-When the original `CounterService` changes its public API, dependents like `ServiceCounterComponent` need to be adapted.
-Also, the fake implementations of `CounterService` need to be aligned to reflect the change.
-Otherwise the corresponding unit tests would produce a false positive.
-The TypeScript type declaration reminds you to update the fake – the code simply does not compile if you forget it.
+This type ensures that the fake looks exactly the same as the original.
+This prevents the fake and therefore the whole test to get out of sync with the original.
+When the original `CounterService` changes its public API, the dependents `ServiceCounterComponent` needs to be adapted.
+Likewise, `fakeCounterService`, the fake implementation of `CounterService`, needs to reflect the change.
+The type declaration reminds you to update the fake.

 If the code under test does not use the full API, the fake does not need to provide the full API either.
-Feel free to declare only those methods and properties that the code under test actually accesses.
+We can declare only those methods and properties that the code under test actually accesses.

 For example, if the code under test only calls `getCount`, just provide this method.
-Do not forget to add a type declaration that picks the method from the original type:
+Make sure to add a type declaration that picks the method from the original type:

 ```typescript
 const fakeCounterService: Pick<CounterService, 'getCount'> = {